-The applicant must have an educational specialist degree or its equivalent from an accredited college or university with an overall grade point average of 3.250 on a 4.000 scale in

-- educational specialist coursework, and an overall 3.25 GPA in graduate coursework.
-A 3.0 GPA must be maintained throughout the course of study. - Applicants must be reviewed and approved by the Doctoral Applicant Selection Committee. - 3.
-GRED 703 Statistics and Methods I, or an equivalent course completed within the last seven years.
-(Please contact Graduate Admissions, graduateadmissions@mobap.edu, with an unofficial transcript to confirm equivalencies for the Educational Specialist and this course.)
+- The applicant must have an educational specialist degree or its equivalent from an accredited college or university with an overall grade point average of 3.250 on a 4.000 scale in educational specialist coursework, and an overall 3.25 GPA in graduate coursework.
+A 3.0 GPA must be maintained throughout the course of study. - Applicants must be reviewed and approved by the Doctoral Applicant Selection Committee. - GRED 703 Statistics and Methods I, or an equivalent course completed within the last seven years.
+(Please contact the Office of Online and Graduate Enrollment Services, graduateadmissions@mobap.edu, with an unofficial transcript to confirm equivalencies for this course.)